Play Better Guitar Solos in 8 Steps

 I’m putting this last on the list because you should spend more time and effort developing your own style than learning someone else’s.
 We all hit the proverbial brick wall at times so to improve your technique and get a better sense of phrasing it’s always good to learn what you know works, whether its a David Gilmour solo, or Dimebag Darrell shred fest.
 See my YouTube Channel for video lessons on learning some essential guitar licks.

-Follow these tips for playing better guitar solos and you will see a huge improvement in your lead work!
+Follow these tips to play better guitar solos and you will see a huge improvement in your lead work!

 Click here for more information on guitar lessons with Mark Hamrock.